ASK1734/poker_17card_strategies/README.md

 The player name is ***rambo***.

 ### <span style="color:orange">team18.py</span>
-The player that I developed.
-It also includes my own strategies of betting, raising, folding, and change card according to the cards in hand.
+The player that developed by Shau Kai Chen(me).
+It includes my own strategies of betting, raising, folding, and change card according to the cards in hand.
 The player's name is ***veryopopkai***.

 ### utility.py